Shusha massacre: Death toll

 The Armenian quarter of Shusha after the massacre, with the Holy Saviour cathedral in the background.

 According to the 1917 edition of Kavkazskiy kalendar, there were 43,869 residents in Shusha on —the city was composed of 23,396 Armenians who formed 53.3 percent of the population and 19,091 Shia Muslims (mainly Azerbaijanis) who formed 43.5 percent of the population.

-The total death toll of the Shusha massacre is unknown, with figures ranging from several hundred, to 20,000.
+The total death toll of the Shusha massacre is unknown, with figures ranging from 500 to 30,000, depending on the source, definition and analysis.
+Armenian sources report that on the town of Shusha alone, during the pogrom, the deaths might've been around 500, but they also state that up to 30,000 were killed in the wider region as a whole in the days following the pogrom.

-Citing a contemporary Armenian government report, Hovannisian places the death toll of the massacre at 500 Armenians and the destruction of many buildings in Shusha.
+Citing a contemporary Armenian government report, Hovannisian places the death toll of the pogrom at 500 Armenians in the town itself and the destruction of many buildings in Shusha.
 (Note: Hovannisian also writes of a "Melkumian report" that claims that 5,000–6,000 were "left behind" during the massacre whilst 8,000 escaped.)
-German historian Jörg Baberowski states that the Armenian quarter of Shusha was "wiped off the face of the earth", indicated by 25 of 1,700 homes surviving the pogrom; also adding that 8,000 Armenians were massacred during the pogrom.
+German historian Jörg Baberowski states that the Armenian quarter of Shusha was "wiped off the face of the earth", indicated by 25 of 1,700 homes surviving the pogrom; also adding that 8,000 Armenians were massacred.
 Soviet historian Marietta Shaginyan wrote that 3–4 thousand or more than 12 thousand Armenians were killed and 7,000 homes were destroyed in three-days.
 The Great Soviet Encyclopedia entry for Shusha writes that "up to 20 percent of the population [of Shusha] died" when the city was burned.
+German historian Tessa Hofmann wrote that 20,000 Armenians were massacred in the days of and following the pogrom.